 If there are any that you would never do, scroll on by and read the rest of the list.
 I am positive you’ll find something useful on it.

 Fishing for Free Food

-Ever summer my husband and I – or more likely me and my girls these days – head out fishing fora few dayus.
-We do this not only for the love of fishing but because it is a great way to feed our family.
+Ever summer my husband and I – or more likely me and my girls these days – head out fishing for a few days.
+We do this not only for the love of fishing but because it is one of the best options to feed our family cheaply.